albertaw/tictactoe/README.md

 # Tic Tac Toe

-A two player came where users anywhere can play against each other.
+A two player game where users anywhere can play against each other.
-When you enter the app, you will be automatically put in a game room.
+When you enter the game, you will be automatically put into room.
-If you are the first to arrive, you will have to wait for another to join.
+If you are the first to arrive, you will have to wait for another player to join.
 The game will start when the second player arrives.
 You can test the game by opening two browser windows.

 The live app can be viewed here: https://alberta-tictactoe.herokuapp.com